zmhhmz/PNN_CAVE/README.md

 ## Recently uploaded Tensorflow version: PNN_new.py

-There is a deeper resNet implemention in model_new.py.
+There is a deeper ResNet implemention in model_new.py.